Radical radiotherapy for bladder cancer

 Carbogen and nicotinamide

 Carbogen and nicotinamide help increase the amount of oxygen that the cancer cells get.
-Cancer cells are more likely to be destroyed by radiotherapy if they have lots of oxygen.
+Lack of oxygen protects the cancer cells from radiotherapy damage.
+They are more likely to be destroyed by radiotherapy if they have lots of oxygen.
 This treatment is not available in all hospitals.
 Your doctor will tell you if this is an option for you.

 Your doctor, nurse or radiographer will talk about side effects with you.
 Tell them about any side effects you have during or after treatment.
 There are often things that can help.

 Radiotherapy to the bladder and nearby areas can cause the following side effects.